 Enrolling and studies

-My brother is a programmer, so there is always around a person interested in computer science.
+My brother is a programmer, so I'm always around a person interested in computer science.
 But it wasn't because of him that I got interested.
-In the 8th grade, I and Anya (my brother's wife) started taking an online course in Python together.
+When I was in the 8th grade, Anya (my brother's wife) and I started taking an online course in Python together.
 I liked it.
 Anya quickly dropped out, but I got interested, finished that course, then others, and finally transferred to a math school.
 So it was all a happy accident.
 When I got acquainted with Python and realised that I was interested in it, I went from my school with advanced English to the lyceum of the Bauman University - my brother was studying there and we knew that it gives good mathematical training.

 I'm majoring in Machine Learning and Applications; I have a bit more experience in natural language processing.
 When I applied for internships, I wasn't focused on a particular area of deep learning.
 I wanted to try everything, understand how things work in each area and make a choice of both a career and a master's degree.

 The selection process was very long.
-First, I submitted the documents - CV and motivation letter.
+First, I submitted the documents, a CV and a motivation letter.
 Every two or three weeks, the school sends heaps of rejections.
 I applied together with a group of people; there were several waves of rejections, my acquaintances received rejections in the third or fourth wave.
 After that, if you are lucky, you get into a pool where managers consider you.

 When I applied for my first internship at EPFL, my first interview was on the subject of computer vision, but the communication did not go well; the task seemed uninteresting to me.
 When I was asked about my experience, I casually mentioned that I had a course in natural language processing; and the interviewer simply told me that he had a colleague who needed an intern on this topic and recommended me to him.
 We talked to this colleague, he had a great assignment, and he invited me straight away.
 So, after casually mentioning the topic, I found myself a great supervisor.